 A built-in coffee machine for delicious morning coffees.

 There's also an air hockey table.

-Bedroom one on the ground floor can be made up as a Super King size bed or twin beds
+Bedroom 1 on the ground floor can be made up as a super-king size bed or twin beds.

 This shower-room is en suite to Bedroom 1 and can also be accessed from the hall.

-Bedroom Two is huge and has a Super king size bed, dressing area and an en-suite bathroom
+Bedroom 2 is huge and has a super-king size bed, dressing-area and an en suite bathroom.

 Looking from the terrace over the garden and of course out to sea- it really is quite sublime!